 Grangetown history fact sheets

 Ray Noyes, society secretary, and Zena Mabbs have been involved in producing some fact sheets on aspects of Victorian Lower Grangetown.
 Another has now been added by Ray on the building of some of Grangetown's churches and chapels and Steve has contributed one on the history of The Grange pub to mark its re-opening and 160th anniversary, while Zena and Ray have put together the presentation on Penarth alabaster, which is a feature of so much local architecture.

 These have been created to print off - and have been handed out at recent meetings - and now we're starting to put some of them up on the website here, for wider interest.
 Click on the images above to download the PDFs .
 The second fact sheet on street names has been reproduced instead as a webpage here, as it is too large a document to download.

 Click here for lots more Grangetown Local History Society news and photos

-|Doug Knight chairman; Email: email@example.com Michelle Derby-Charles and Helen Stradling - email queries; secretary Ray Noyes; treasurer Alan Collier.
+|The Society was founded in 1995 and has a committee; there is no membership fee and it is open to anyone who has an interest in local history, particularly, living, working or having been born or brought up in Grangetown.
+Doug Knight chairman; Email: email@example.com Michelle Derby-Charles and Helen Stradling - email queries; secretary Ray Noyes; treasurer Alan Collier.
 The society cannot undertake family history research but member Aileen Taylor has offered to help with limited requests, where time allows - queries email: firstname.lastname@example.org Websites: grangetownhistory.co.uk and grangetownwar.co.uk Postal address for mail order or to send photographs (please include your details): Grangetown Local History Society c/o 28 Llanmaes Street, Grangetown, Cardiff CF11 7LQ|